yjlo123/runtime-tutorial/raw.md

 Two data structures are provided in Runtime Script, i.e. `list` and `map`, and they are used as containers.

 ### List
 The literal `[]` represents an empty list.
-Usually it is used when defining a new list.
+Usually, it is used when defining a new list.

 > Defining a non-empty list is not supported.